Which city is cheaper, Paris or Warsaw?

 The spring brings many poeple to Warsaw as well as Paris.
 The spring months attract visitors to Warsaw because of the activities around the city and the natural beauty.
 Additionally, the activities around the city and the natural beauty are the main draw to Paris this time of year.

 Warsaw is cooler than Paris in the spring.
-The temperature in Warsaw is usually 9°C (47°F) in April, and Paris stays around 11°C (52°F).
+The daily temperature in Warsaw averages around 9°C (47°F) in April, and Paris fluctuates around 11°C (52°F).

 People are often attracted to the plentiful sunshine in Warsaw this time of the year.
 In the spring, Warsaw often gets more sunshine than Paris.
 Warsaw gets 247 hours of sunny skies this time of year, while Paris receives 172 hours of full sun.